 3. A mobile home in which the person resides.

-4. A mobile home in which the person resides plus the land on which that mobile home is located.
+4. A mobile home in which the person resides plus the land upon which that mobile home is located.

-C. The homestead exemption, not exceeding the value provided for in subsection A of this section, automatically attaches to the person’s interest in identifiable cash proceeds from the voluntary or involuntary sale of the property.
+C. The homestead exemption, not exceeding the value provided for in subsection A, as adjusted by subsection D of this section, automatically attaches to the person’s interest in identifiable cash proceeds from the voluntary or involuntary sale of the property.
 The homestead exemption in identifiable cash proceeds continues for eighteen months after the date of the sale of the property or until the person establishes a new homestead with the proceeds, whichever period is shorter.
-The homestead exemption does not attach to the person’s interest in identifiable cash proceeds from refinancing the homestead property.
 Only one homestead exemption at a time may be held by a person under this section.

 33-1102.
 Exemption by operation of law; designation of multiple properties on creditor’s request; recording